UrielZohar/SkyHawk-List/README.md

 ✅ Bonus Parts

-✅ Performance improvments - using Virtual Table to support large data cases (showing 10 items at a time)
+✅ Performance improvements - using Virtual Table to support large data cases (showing 10 items at a time)

 ## React + Vite